karelvuong/config/sublime-text-3/README.md

 From here on out, the rest of the packages are installed using Package Control in Sublime Text 3.
 You can search for these packages by:

 1. Bring up the Command Palette with the menu item `Tools > Command Palette` or with `cmd+shift+p` on a Mac
-2. Type 'install' and select 'Package Control: Install Package'
+2. Type "install" and select "Package Control: Install Package"

 #### Browser Refresh